DARIAEngineering/dcaf_case_management/docs/HOW_LINES_WORK.md

 In [config/initializers/env_var_constants.rb](../config/initializers/env_var_constants.rb),
 we set an array of the lines `LINES`.
 (We default it to the DCAF use case, which operates lines for DC, MD, and VA.)
-It reads from the environment variable `DARIA_LINES`.
+It reads from the environment variable `DARIA_LINES` -- this value defines the lines for an instance.

 We bubble that up and make it accessible in the app via the [LinesHelper](../app/helpers/lines_helper.rb).
 We also have a convenience method, `current_line`, which aliases to the session variable.